crystal-lang/crystal-book/syntax_and_semantics/enum.md

 Color::Blue.red? #=> false
 ```

-Class variables are allowed, but instance variables not.
+Class variables are allowed, but instance variables are not.

 ## Usage